Body snatching: Red Market

-The Red Market, also known as the Organ Trade refers to the trade of human organs or other body parts with the primary purpose being transplantation.In China the illicit trading of human body parts has led to instances of body snatching for use in the Red Market.
+The Red Market, also known as the organ trade, refers to the trade of human organs or other body parts with the primary purpose being transplantation.
+In China the illicit trading of human body parts has led to instances of body snatching for use in the Red Market.
 In order to meet the demand for transplantations China authorized the use of executed prisoners' organs.
 Consent of prisoners or prisoners' families, though required, has often been unverified in cases of executed prisoners' organs being harvested leading to accusations of illicit harvesting of corpses and transplantations.

 Cyprus

-In Cyprus, the former President Tassos Papadopoulos's body was stolen from his grave on 11 December 2009.
+In Cyprus, the former President Tassos Papadopoulos' body was stolen from his grave on 11 December 2009.

 India

 For over 200 years, the city of Kolkata, in the north-eastern region of India, has been known to be the center of a network of bone traders who remove skeletons from graveyards in order to sell them to universities and hospitals abroad.
-In colonial times, British doctors used to hire thieves to dig up bodies from Indian cemeteries.
+During the colonial era, European doctors in the city hired thieves to dig up bodies from local cemeteries.
 Despite changes in laws, a similar process is going strong today.
 According to journalist Scott Carney, historically members of the Domar caste, who traditionally performed cremations, were pressed into service processing bones; skeletons were exported from India to be used in anatomy classes worldwide.
 In the 1850s, Calcutta Medical College processed 900 skeletons a year, but mostly for shipment abroad.
 A century later, a newly independent India dominated the world market for human bones.

 At their height, in the early 1980s, Calcutta's bone factories took in an estimated $1 million a year by digging the graveyards of West Bengal after the mourners had left.
 In 1985 the Indian government banned the export of human bones after human rights groups raised questions about how the bones were being collected and pointed towards the greater need for institutions to obtain informed consent before remains were used for medical research.
 However, the human organ trade was only forced underground.

 The Indian government banned the export of human remains in the mid-1980s, but body snatching is still thriving, even if secretly, in many parts of the country as a result of ineffective laws and poverty.